 The Brotherhood/Sister Sol (Bro/Sis) is proud to announce that on October 12th, 2018 we broke ground on our new home.
 This 20,000 square foot capital project provides critical support to one of the leading citywide youth development organizations in New York City.
 This development allows for the creation of the necessary physical site for an organization that is being modeled across the country.

 We need your help today to reach our goal of $18,700,000

-The architectural firm of Urban Architectural Initiatives has designed the building and Gilbane Building Company, one of the largest privately held and family-owned construction companies in the field, is managing the project.
+The architectural firm Urban Architectural Initiatives, designed the building and Gilbane Building Company, one of the largest privately held and family-owned construction companies in the field, manages the project.
 Our government relations firm, one that has been critical to the success of this project, is Kasirer Consulting.
 The Board of Directors of Bro/Sis is deeply committed to this expansion and their advice and leadership has been critical to the success of the effort.